MHR1985/DB_ExamProject/README.md

 # About the Project?
 This project was made for an Exam in Databases.<br>
 The project is a social networks bare bones, with users, posts and followers.<br>
-We use 3 differnt database types to do that and they are implemented through docker compose.
+We use 3 different database types to do that and they are implemented through docker compose.

 # Functional requirements
 * User can register an account 						- Implemented